AstroSnail/apexctl/README.md

 ### Control SteelSeries Apex keyboards on GNU/Linux!

 *Rewrite of a utility with the [same name][ApexCtl], with some influence from [Apex-Macros][ApexMacros].*
-*Works with the SteelSeries Apex, Apex RAW, 350, 300 and M800 keyboards.*
+*Works with the SteelSeries Apex, Apex RAW, 350, 300, M800 and Apex 3 keyboards.*

  - [Dependencies](#dependencies)
  - [Build](#build)